 It is the first time this videotape has been made public.

 Five minute clip

-Yet, the Forsyth County Sheriff’s Office did not request a search warrant to find the gun that may have been used to kill Levi Frady, according to records obtained from the Forsyth County Sheriff’s office.
-But, it did issue a search warrant (#E0001481) to find the knife Samples used on Tallant.
+Following the interrogation of Samples, the Forsyth County Sheriff’s Office did not request a search warrant to find the gun that may have been used to kill Levi Frady, according to records obtained from the Forsyth County Sheriff’s office.
+It did issue a search warrant (#E0001481) to find the knife Samples used on Tallant.
 That warrant was approved at 6 a.m., Aug.
 16, 2013, by Magistrate Judge Pamela D. Boles.